 |Family Size||Annual Income||Monthly Income|

-Lifeline benefits are limited to one per household, including landline and cell phones.
+Lifeline benefits are limited to one per household, including landline and cell phones and households are not permitted to receive Lifeline benefits from multiple providers.
 (Household is defined as any individual or group of individuals who live together at the same address and share income and expenses.)
 Lifeline customers must certify that their household is not receiving multiple Lifeline services.
 Violation of the one per household limitation is a violation of FCC rules and will result in de-enrollment from the Lifeline program.

 Lifeline is a non-transferable benefit.
 Lifeline service may not be transferred to any other person.